 Google Keyword Planner

-Although this tool is geared towards keyword research for pay-per-click (PPC) ads, you can still get a valuable sense of keyword phrases commonly searched in Google, how often they’re searched based on location, and how competitive they are based on suggested PPC ad bids.
-Keyword planner provided for free by Google.
+Although this tool is geared towards keyword research for pay-per-click (PPC) ads, you can still get a valuable sense of keyword phrases commonly searched in Google, how often they’re searched based on location, and how competitive they are based on suggested PPC ad bids from keyword planner provided for free by Google.
 You’ll just need a Google AdWords account to access the tool.

 Google Search Console & Bing Webmaster Tools